Dry fruits modak step-by-step recipe with photos.

 - healthy and guilt-free

-1. Chop the nuts and set aside.
+1. Chop the nuts and set them aside.
 Chop the dates and blitz them in a food processor or mixie

 2. Combine the dates and nuts until they come together